What particular things I can do to help my child / young person with their understanding, talking or communication

 Babies learn from watching the adults around them, switching off devices supports their communication development.
 This webpage and leaflet provides you with information about why this is important.

 I CAN How to support your child

-This information about how to support your young child forms part of I CAN's guide to the typical stages of speech and language development.
-Young children develop language at different rates and understanding what is typical and what you can do to support your young child can help you give them the best start on their journey to developing communication and language skills.
+This information about how to support your baby forms part of I CAN's guide to the typical stages of speech and language development.
+Children develop language at different rates and understanding what is typical and what you can do to support your baby can help you give them the best start on their journey to developing communication skills.

 Peep Early Literacy Strand - evidence-based parenting programme for parents and children to attend together.
 There is a focus on bonding, attachment and the quality of the home learning environment as well as a focus on literacy.
 You have the opportunity to gain 3 credits towards NOCN Learning Together at home.

 Using real word labels and commenting on what your baby is interested in helps them to learn new words.
 Here NHS Tayside's Rhyming Robin and Chatty and Charlie share information about how to do this as well as many other top tips for learning words.

 Copy, repeat, imitate

 Copying your baby's sounds and actions shows them you're interested in what they are saying and doing, encourages them to do more and shows them how conversations and communication works.
 Here NHS Lothian share ideas of what you can do to help your baby's early communication skills.

 The Greater Manchester (GM) 10 Tips for Talking are ten key messages to support the development of language and communication skills for babies and young children and can be used by everyone.
 Each tip is designed to give families and anyone working with children some small suggestions that can make a big difference and help give children the best start.
 Each message is based on sound research and is delivered by children.